Erwin Wurm: From Men's Size 38 to Size 48 in Eight Days

-Erwin Wurm's displayed work From Men's Size 38 to Size 48 in Eight Days are pages from his instruction book that explains Wurm's daily diet and activities each day in order to increase his body mass tremendously over the week.
+Wurm's displayed work From Men's Size 38 to Size 48 in Eight Days are pages from his instruction book that explains Wurm's daily diet and activities each day in order to increase his body mass tremendously over the week.
 The book contains short advice such as, "day nap", "breathe deeply", "read or lay near an open window".
-The mounted photos also include various advice, from meal content to room temperature, in order to expedite extreme weight gain.
+The mounted photos also include various pieces of advice, from meal content to room temperature, in order to expedite extreme weight gain.
 Many of the unhealthy meal plans include things like, "two bottles of beer for lunch, one litre of red wine for dinner, and rich Austrian sweet recipes, like scheiterhaufen (also known as Žemlovka), as a full-on course".
 Wurm believes that gaining or losing weight is a medium of sculptural work.
-Similar to his One Minute Sculptures, Erwin Wurm uses the human body to provide the material to make this sculpture.
+Similar to his One Minute Sculptures, Wurm uses the human body to provide the material to make this sculpture.
 The artist's intention for the audience is to feel as if their bodies are filled with the food from reading the instruction book and become the sculptures themselves.
 It serves as a comeback to self-help books that idealize a slender, healthy body.
 Wurm's artistic process of utilizing the human body with the live-action event as a medium, serves as a fundamental meaning-making practice for artists all over the world.